Doctor’s Degrees in Business Administration & Management

 Education Levels of Business Administration Majors

-In 2018-2019, 2,604 earned their doctor's degree in business administration.
-This makes it the 13th most popular doctor's degree program in the country.
+During the most recent year for which data is available, 3,511 people earned their doctor's degree in business administration.
+This earns it the #10 spot on the list of the most popular doctor's degree programs in the nation.

 The following table shows the number of diplomas awarded in business administration at each degree level.